ParadoxZero/trymake/readme.md

-# Trymake API
+# Trymake
-Prelimenery API calls.

-The trymake API is divided into multiple packages.
+The trymake is divided into multiple packages.

 ## TrymakeAPI